hunteke/temoa/docs/source/Documentation.rst

 :math:`\text{P}^f = \{2015, 2020, 2030\}`, then :math:`P_0 = 2015`.
 In
 other words, the capital :math:`\text{P}` with the naught subscript indicates the first element in the :code:`time_future` set.
-We will explain the reason for this deviation shortly.
+We will explain the reason for this notation shortly.

 The second set of deviations revolves around the use of the Theta superset (:math:`\Theta`).
 The Temoa code makes heavy use of sparse sets, for both correctness and efficient use of computational resources.
-For brevity, and to avoid discussion of some "implementation details," we do not enumerate their logical creation here.
+For brevity, and to avoid discussion of implementation details, we do not enumerate their logical creation here.
 Instead, we rely on the readers general understanding of the context.
 For example, in the sparse creation of the constraints of the Demand constraint class (explained in :ref:`NetworkConstraints` and